Stonebridge Park power station: Equipment specification

 As originally built in 1913–14 the plant comprised 20 Babcock and Wilcox water-tube boilers feeding steam to five turbine-driven 3-phase alternators.
 The turbines were made by British Westinghouse and the alternators by Siemen Brothers.
 The total full load capacity was 25 MW; electricity was generated at 11 kV, 25 Hz.
 Condenser cooling was undertaken in one concrete and eight wooden cooling towers, their cooling capacity was 3.5 million gallons per hour (0.442 m^{3}/s).
 Make-up water was obtained from 500 ft (152 m) deep artesian wells, there was also a water storage and cooling pond.
 Coal was delivered via a siding off the adjacent railway.
 The station had two chimneys.

 Trackside equipment comprised a number of sub-stations; each consisting of three six-phase rotary converters and nine single-phase static transformers, all manufactured by British Thomson-Houston.
 The conductor rails were positive on the outside of the track with a negative centre rail.
 In 1935 the electricity supply was converted to 50 Hz.

 In 1946 Stonebridge Park power station generated 85,330 MWh.
 The maximum load sent out was 22.5 MW, the load factor was 43.3 per cent, and the thermal efficiency was 16.68 per cent.

 By 1957 the power station had five chain grate boilers with a total evaporative capacity of 315,000 lb/hr (40.0 kg/s).
-The boilers supplied steam to 1 x 20 MW, 1 x 18 MW and a 1 x 0.2 MW generating sets.
+The boilers supplied steam to 1×20 MW, 1×18 MW and a 1×0.2 MW generating sets.
 The maximum load was 27 MW.
 Stonebridge Park power station was connected to Acton Lane power station by a 22 kV circuit to allow transfer of current between the stations.